Young Earth creationism: Flood geology, the fossil record, and dinosaurs

-Young Earth creationists reject the geologic evidence that the stratigraphic sequence of fossils proves the Earth is billions of years old.
+Young Earth creationists reject geologic evidence which shows that the stratigraphic sequence of fossils proves the Earth is billions of years old.
 In his Illogical Geology, expanded in 1913 as The Fundamentals of Geology, George McCready Price argued that the occasionally out-of-order sequence of fossils that are shown to be due to thrust faults made it impossible to prove any one fossil was older than any other.
 His "law" that fossils could be found in any order implied that strata could not be dated sequentially.
-He instead proposed that essentially all fossils were buried during the flood and thus inaugurated flood geology.
+He instead proposed that essentially all fossils were buried during the flood, and thus inaugurated "flood geology".
 In numerous books and articles he promoted this concept, focusing his attack on the sequence of the geologic time scale as "the devil's counterfeit of the six days of Creation as recorded in the first chapter of Genesis."
 Today, many young Earth creationists still contend that the fossil record can be explained by the global flood.

-In The Genesis Flood (1961) Henry M. Morris reiterated Price's arguments, and wrote that because there had been no death before the Fall of Man, he felt "compelled to date all the rock strata which contain fossils of once-living creatures as subsequent to Adam's fall", attributing most to the flood.
+In The Genesis Flood (1961) Henry M. Morris reiterated Price's arguments, and wrote that, because there had been no death before the Fall of Man, he felt "compelled to date all the rock strata which contain fossils of once-living creatures as subsequent to Adam's fall", attributing most to the flood.
 He added that humans and dinosaurs had lived together, quoting Clifford L. Burdick for the report that dinosaur tracks had supposedly been found overlapping a human track in the Paluxy River bed Glen Rose Formation.
 He was subsequently advised that he might have been misled, and Burdick wrote to Morris in September 1962 that "you kind of stuck your neck out in publishing those Glen Rose tracks."
 In the third printing of the book this section was removed.

 Following in this vein, many young Earth creationists, especially those associated with the more visible organizations, do not deny the existence of dinosaurs and other extinct animals present in the fossil record.
-Usually, they claim that the fossils represent the remains of animals that perished in the flood.
-A number of creationist organizations further propose that Noah took the dinosaurs with him in the ark, and that they only began to disappear as a result of a different post-flood environment.
+Usually, they claim that fossils represent the remains of animals that perished in the flood.
+A number of creationist organizations further propose that Noah took dinosaurs with him in the ark, and that they only began to disappear as a result of a different post-flood environment.
 The Creation Museum in Kentucky portrays humans and dinosaurs coexisting before the Flood while the California roadside attraction Cabazon Dinosaurs describes dinosaurs as being created the same day as Adam and Eve.
-The Creation Evidence Museum in Glen Rose, Texas, has a "hyperbaric biosphere" intended to reproduce the atmospheric conditions before the Flood which could grow dinosaurs.
+The Creation Evidence Museum in Glen Rose, Texas, has a "hyperbaric biosphere" intended to reproduce atmospheric conditions before the Flood which could grow dinosaurs.
 The proprietor Carl Baugh says that these conditions made creatures grow larger and live longer, so that humans of that time were giants.